Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Introduction

+On top of that, and differently to our first paper, we selected the same filter and smoothing settings across all HOS.
+This is to decouple the effect of the filtering from the one due to the intrinsic nature of the non-Gaussian probes, enabling a fair assessment of statistics efficiency in extracting the cosmological information.

 The structure of this paper is as follows.
 In Sect.~\ref{sec:mocks_production}, we start by introducing the dataset composed of $N$-body simulations used for covariance and derivatives estimation.
-Section~\ref{sec:dv_extraction} details the selected statistics which fulfill the Fisher requirements, as well as their treatment in the presence of masked pixels.
-The Fisher formalism is introduced in Sect.~\ref{sec:fisher_forecasts}, and includes choice of parameter constraints and the test of the Gaussian likelihood approximation.
+Section~\ref{sec:dv_extraction} details the selected statistics that fulfill the Fisher requirements as well as their treatment in the presence of masked pixels.
+The Fisher formalism is introduced in Sect.~\ref{sec:fisher_forecasts} and includes choice of parameter constraints and the test of the Gaussian likelihood approximation.
 An iterative scheme for optimizing tomographic bin combinations is proposed in Sect.~\ref{sec:tomography}.
-Section~\ref{sec:BNT} explores the BNT transformation for fixed smoothing scale.
+Section~\ref{sec:BNT} explores the BNT transformation for a fixed smoothing scale.
 We extend our tomographic analysis to multiple smoothing scales as described in Sect.~\ref{sec:multiscale}, and we present a cross validation of our simulations with theory in Sect.~\ref{sec:theory_validation}.
 Section~\ref{sec:mass_mapping_and_masks} examines mass mapping and masking effects, concluding the results with a ranking across Gaussian and non-Gaussian probes in Sect.~\ref{sec:comparing_probes}.
-Finally, Sect.~\ref{sec:conclusions} summarizes our findings and outlines future steps on the road to the upcoming \textit{Euclid} real data analyses.
+Finally, Sect.~\ref{sec:conclusions} presents a summary of our findings and outlines future steps on the road to the upcoming analyses of real \textit{Euclid} data.